jovanovskajovana/sass-grunt-build-template/README.md

 ```
 npm install grunt-contrib-watch --save-dev
 ```
-> Triggers the watch task to reload Gruntfile.js changes each time a watched file is midified.
+> Triggers the watch task to reload Gruntfile.js changes each time a watched file is modified.

 ```
 npm install --save-dev node-sass grunt-sass